 India-Trinidad and Tobago Bilateral Relations

 2. India enjoys traditionally warm and cordial relations with Trinidad and Tobago.
 The bilateral relations were established on August 31, 1962.
 Since then, bilateral relations between the two countries have witnessed continued momentum with engagement at different levels.
-Trinidad and Tobago has a diplomatic Mission in India.
+Trinidad and Tobago has a diplomatic Mission in India since 1969.

 3. Exchange of Visits: There has been exchange of high-level visits between the two countries from time-to-time.
 From Trinidad & Tobago, Prime Minister Basdeo Panday paid a State Visit to India in January 1997, as Chief Guest on Republic Day.
 PM Mrs. Kamla Persad-Bissessar paid a State visit to India from 05-14 January 2012.
 She was also Chief Guest at Pravasi Bharatiya (PBD) held in Jaipur and was conferred with the Pravasi Bharatiya Samman Award.
 PM Keith Rowley paid a working visit to Mumbai from 15-19 May 2024 during which he called on Governor of Maharashtra Shri Ramesh Bains and visited Reliance Industries’ refining and petrochemical complex in Jamnagar.

-5. President of T&T Chief Guest at PBD 2025: H.E.
-Ms. Christine Carla Kangaloo O.R.T.T, President of Trinidad & Tobago graced virtually the 18th Pravasi Bharatiya Diwas (PBD) in Bhubaneswar as the Chief Guest, and delivered an address on the occasion.
-She was conferred with Pravasi Bharatiya Samman Award (PBSA) at the National Day Reception organized by the Mission on Jan 26, 2025.
+6. President of T&T Chief Guest at PBD 2025: H.E.
+Ms. Christine Carla Kangaloo ORTT, President of Trinidad & Tobago virtually graced the 18th Pravasi Bharatiya Diwas (PBD) in Bhubaneswar as the Chief Guest, and delivered an address on the occasion.
+She was conferred with Pravasi Bharatiya Samman Award (PBSA) at the National Day Reception organized by the Mission on 26 January, 2025.

-7. From Indian side, Shri Pabitra Margherita, MoS for External Affairs paid an official visit to T&T from 23-24 August 2024.
+8. From Indian side, Shri Pabitra Margherita, MoS for External Affairs paid an official visit to T&T from 23-24 August 2024.
 He called on Prime Minister Keith Rowley and had bilateral talks with Minister of Foreign and CARICOM Affairs Dr Amery Browne.
 MoS also visited the Parliament of Trinidad & Tobago (Red House) and paid a courtesy call on President of the Senate and Speaker of the House of Representatives.
 Prior to this visit, Shri Kumar Tuhin, Director General of the Indian Council for Cultural Relations (ICCR) paid a visit to Trinidad & Tobago in October 2023.
 Gen. (Dr.) V.K.
 Singh, MoS for External Affairs visited T&T in April 2017.
-Details of other Ministerial visits are attached at Annexure-I.

-8. External Affairs Minister (EAM) Dr S. Jaishankar met Dr. Amery Browne, Minister of Foreign and CARICOM Affairs on the sidelines of the India-COFCOR Foreign Ministers’ Meeting in Georgetown (Guyana) on April 21, 2023.
+9. External Affairs Minister (EAM) Dr S. Jaishankar met Dr. Amery Browne, Minister of Foreign and CARICOM Affairs on the sidelines of the India-COFCOR Foreign Ministers’ Meeting in Georgetown (Guyana) on April 21, 2023.
 Dr. Amery Browne participated in the Foreign Ministers’ Session of the Voice of Global South Summit (VOGSS 1.0) on January 13, 2023.
-Mr Cory Belfon, Permanent Secretary in Ministry for Digital Transformation participated in IT Ministers’ Session of the Voice of Global South Summit (VOGSS 3.0) on August 17, 2024.
+Mr Cory Belfon, Permanent Secretary in Ministry for Digital Transformation participated in IT Ministers’ Session of VOGSS 3.0 on August 17, 2024.

 Institutional Dialogue Mechanisms

-13. Important Bilateral Agreements and MoUs: Over the years, the two countries have signed several agreements and MoUs (Annexure II) laying down the foundation for bilateral cooperation in diverse areas.
+14. Important Bilateral Agreements and MoUs: Over the years, the two countries have signed several agreements and MoUs (Annexure I) laying down the foundation for bilateral cooperation in diverse areas.

 Development Partnership

-14. ‘HALT’ India-UNDP Fund Project: During the pandemic time, a US$ 1 million project, ‘Bringing High and Low Technology (HALT)’ was announced for Trinidad & Tobago under India-UNDP Fund which was implemented through Pan American Health Organisation (PAHO).
-The project included 8 mobile healthcare robots, a telemedicine system, hand hygiene stations and Telemedicine equipment.
+15. ‘HALT’ India-UNDP Fund Project: During the pandemic time, a US$ 1 million project, ‘Bringing High and Low Technology (HALT)’ was announced for Trinidad & Tobago under India-UNDP Fund which was implemented through Pan American Health Organisation (PAHO).
+It included 8 mobile healthcare robots, a telemedicine system, hand hygiene stations and Telemedicine equipment.
 The project was accomplished in August 2024.

-15. Agro-processing Machinery Project: Following the meeting of EAM Dr S. Jaishankar with his CARICOM counterparts in Georgetown in April 2023, a US$ 1 million was granted to T&T for supplying SME machinery.
-After conducting a feasibility study, it has been decided to supply machinery to an agro-processing facility of National Agriculture Marketing and Development Corporation (NAMDEVCO), a PSU under T&T’s Ministry of Agriculture, Land & Fisheries.
+16. Agro-processing Machinery Project: Following the meeting of EAM Dr S. Jaishankar with his CARICOM counterparts in Georgetown in April 2023, a US$ 1 million was granted to T&T for supplying SME machinery.
+After conducting a feasibility study, it was decided to supply machinery to an agro-processing facility of National Agriculture Marketing and Development Corporation (NAMDEVCO), a PSU under T&T’s Ministry of Agriculture, Land & Fisheries.
 An MoU in this regard was exchanged between the Foreign Ministers of the two countries on the margins of the 2nd India-CARICOM Summit on 20 Nov 2024.
-The consignments have been dispatched from India in March 2025.
+The machinery was handed over by PM Shri Narendra Modi to T&T’s PM Mrs Kamla Persad-Bissessar on 4 July 2025.

-16. Donation of Rice and Edible Oil by HAFED: During the visit of Chairman, HAFED (Haryana State Cooperative Supply & Marketing Federation Limited) in June 2024, it was decided to gift rice and edible oil to T&Y. A container with 19,000 MT Rice and another with 12,500 Liter edible oil (Mustard & Soya bean) have arrived T&T in April 2025.
-The Mission is coordinating with the host Government for their formal handing over to the T&T side.
+17. Donation of Rice and Edible Oil by HAFED: During the visit of Chairman, HAFED (Haryana State Cooperative Supply & Marketing Federation Limited) in June 2024, it was decided to gift rice and edible oil to T&Y. The consignments of 19,000 MT Rice and 12,500 Liter edible oil (Mustard & Soya bean) were formally handed over by High Commissioner Dr Pradeep Rajpurohit to the T&T’s Minister of Agriculture, Land & Fisheries on 21 May 2025.

 Economic & Commercial Relations

-19. The bilateral trade between India and T&T has grown significantly from the lows of COVID pandemic.
+20. The bilateral trade between India and T&T has grown significantly from the lows of COVID pandemic.
 It, however, has immense potential to further improve.
 It is believed that a sizeable amount of indirect trade takes place between the two sides through third countries in North America and Europe.
-Indian exports comprised of pharmaceuticals, auto parts, plastic articles, electrical machinery and equipment, and iron and steel whereas T&T exports mineral fuels and products, iron and steel, electrical machinery and equipment, copper articles and Aluminium articles to India.
+Major items of India’s exports to Trinidad & Tobago are: Vehicles, Rolling Stock, Parts and Accessories; Iron and Steel; Pharmaceutical Products; Plastic and Articles etc. Major items of India’s Imports from T&T are: Mineral Fuels, Mineral Oils and Products of their Distillation; Bituminous Substances; Mineral Waxes; Iron and Steel; Ores, Slag & Ash; Aluminum etc.

 |